SpoonX/aurelia-form/README.md

 ```

 Having a schema is not enough.
 We also need data to populate it.
 That is where
-the name property in our schema definitions come into play.
+the key property in our schema definitions come into play.
 Let's make a simple
 model for our view.
-Nohing new here, just javascript and Aurelia
+Nohing new here, just Javascript and Aurelia.

 ### Model